Entry requirements

 How do I prove I have GBC from UK/Irish qualifications?

-You need to provide a document that confirms your GBC status with your application.
+You need a document that confirms your GBC status.

-- Please see the Documents section for further details
+- Please see the Documents section for details of which document you can provide

-However, do not delay submitting your application.
-You can submit without the GBC document and then forward it to us when you receive it.
+You can submit your Application without the GBC document if necessary, then email the document to us as soon as you have it.

 What if my qualifications don't give me GBC?